resplendentHSHI/lockout-tournament/content/home.md

 ## Difficulty

-Participants will be able to choose between a Novice and Advanced division to participate in.
-The problems in the Novice bracket will be roughly USACO Bronze/Silver level, whereas the Advanced division will cover Gold/Platinum.
+All participants will participate in one division.
+Problems in earlier rounds will be USACO Bronze/Silver level, and will get more difficult as the tournament progresses.

 ## Schedule